GuidanceMantras/GuidanceMantras/README.md

   * Think about your time and efforts, health, finance
   * think about consequences
 - Take always more time to react

+### Hope Focus Control Confidence and Thoughts
+- Man needs hope, focus, control himself, confidence to face the life and problems,
+- Man needs to control negative thoughts and have positive thoughts and strong mind
+- Most people and big leaders in the world use chant slogans when they need hope, self-control, positive thoughts, confidence in life
+- People use chant as  "Jai shri Ram" and "Om Namah Shivaya" and " All is well", "I can, I can"

 ### Decision Making
 - if you want to make any decision in your life please follow below approach